Take a Payment

 Idempotency keys

 Along with an idempotency key, include a unique referenceID value in your PaymentParameters for each payment.
 This persists with the payment and can be used to identify the payment if you need to reference it later.
-You shouldn't use the referenceId as the idempotency key, because sometimes a payment requires multiple attempts (for example, when the first attempt is declined for expiration or insufficient funds or for any other reason).
+The idempotency key and reference ID aren't interchangeable.
+You shouldn't use the same value for both parameters because sometimes a payment requires multiple attempts (for example, if the first is declined for expiration or insufficient funds, you can retry the payment with the same referenceID and a new idempotency key).
+Typically, the referenceID is used to match Square payments to an external system, but it can also be used to identify payments within Square.

 Link to section